Al-Allama al-Hilli: Jurisprudence

-Al-Hilli's role in shaping Twelver jurisprudence is of great importance.
-As well as several works and commentaries on usul al-fiqh, he produced a voluminous legal corpus.
-Of this, two of the most important works are al-Mukhtalaf (The Disagreement) and al-Muntaha (The End).
-Mukhtalaf is a legal manual devoted to addressing legal questions in which the Shia jurists hold differing opinions, whereas the Muntaha is a systematic and detailed exposition of al-Hilli's own legal opinions.
+Al-Hilli's role in shaping the Twelver principles of Islamic jurisprudence is very important.
+He produced a voluminous legal corpus as well as several works and commentaries.
+Two of the most important works are al-Mukhtalaf "The Disagreement," and al-Muntaha "The End".
+Al-Mukhtalaf is a legal manual devoted to addressing legal questions in which the Twelver jurists hold differing opinions, whereas al-Muntaha is a systematic and detailed exposition of al-Hilli's legal opinions.
 He also wrote a summarized legal manual, Qawa'id ul-Ahkam, which was popular amongst later scholars, judging by the number of commentaries that would be written on it.
-Amongst his later legal works is Tadhkirat ul-Fuqaha, which is a legal manual intended for use by lay persons.
-He also composed legal works on specific issues (for example, Hajj or Salat).
+Among his later legal works is Tadhkirat al-Fuqaha, a legal manual intended for use by lay persons.
+He also composed legal works on specific issues such as hajj or salat.

-Al-Ḥillī's contribution to jurisprudence, Mabādiʾ al-wuṣūl ilā ʿilm al-uṣūl, was translated in a dual Arabic-English edition asThe Foundations of Jurisprudence: An Introduction to Imāmī Shīʿī Legal Theory by Sayyid Amjad H. Shah Naqavi, Dean of the Shīʿah Institute, and published by the Shīʿah Institute Press's Classical Shīah Library imprint in collaboration with Brill in 2016.
+Al-Ḥillī's contribution to jurisprudence, the Mabādiʾ al-wuṣūl ilā ʿilm al-uṣūl was translated in a dual Arabic-English edition as The Foundations of Jurisprudence: An Introduction to Imāmī Shīʿī Legal Theory by Sayyid Amjad H. Shah Naqavi and published by the Shīʿa Institute Press's Classical Shīʿah Library imprint in collaboration with Brill Publishers in 2016.
 According to Naqavi, al-Ḥillī's "Mabādiʾ is a veritable summa of jurisprudence that offers a concise, and highly condensed, overview of the entire subject of jurisprudence (uṣūl al-fiqh), as well as a vista from which to fully survey the state of jurisprudential theory in both the era of the author and in that leading up to it."
-In his introduction, Naqavi states that the first chapter of the Mabādiʾ concerns the philosophy of language, including discussions regarding "the nature of the relationship between meaning (or sense) and reference, that is, how the semantic properties of an utterance relate to its syntactic properties, the relationship between meaning and use, the question of wheth- er or not connotation outstrips denotation, as well as an extended inquiry into, and theorisation upon, the proposed origins of language."
+In his introduction, Naqavi states that the first chapter of the Mabādiʾ concerns the philosophy of language, including discussions regarding "the nature of the relationship between meaning (or sense) and reference, that is, how the semantic properties of an utterance relate to its syntactic properties, the relationship between meaning and use, the question of whether or not connotation outstrips denotation, as well as an extended inquiry into, and theorisation upon, the proposed origins of language."
 Language is key to al-Ḥillī's jurisprudential thinking because, as Naqavi says, "all subsequent discussions in the Mabādiʾ depend on how the revealed word of the Qurʾān, as well as the recorded Prophetic and Imāmic utterances, are to be practically interpreted and understood for the purposes of jurisprudential theory—an inquiry which is as much to do with language, as it is with theology".